kpatronas/connect/README.md

 ## How easy it is to open 3 ssh terminals 1 rdp connection and 1 web-browser at the same time?
 Very easy!

+Assuming that we ahve already configure our settings:

 To list connections
 ```
 $ ./connect.sh